Enantiodromis/Enantiodromis/README.md

 - ### ⏰ I’m a PhD student at City University's Research Centre for Biomedical Engineering
-- ### 🧠 Currently focusing on Signal analysis / XAi and Python 🐍
+- ### 🧠 Currently focusing on Signal analysis / Machine Learning and Python 🐍
 - ### 👯 Looking to collaborate on interesting AI & Healthcare / AI / XAi projects
 - ### 💬 Ask me about anything, I can try and help!
 - ### 💻 If you want to reach out, my details are on my site!